ibm-cloud-docs/cephaas/monitoring.md

 ## Viewing metrics
 {: #monitoring-view}

-To view the metrics dashboards, access the [IBM Cloud monitoring user interface from the Observability page](/docs/sdsaas?topic=sdsaas-monitoring#ob-dash-view).
+To view the metrics dashboards, see [Accessing the IBM Cloud monitoring user interface from the Observability page](/docs/sdsaas?topic=sdsaas-monitoringß#ob-dash-view).

 To view metrics in your {{site.data.keyword.cephaas_short}} dashboard, you must launch the {{site.data.keyword.mon_full_notm}} web UI for the instance that is enabled for platform metrics in the region where your {{site.data.keyword.cephaas_short}} instance is provisioned.
 {: important}